BjornFJohansson/pydna/README.md

     pip install pydna --pre

+for optional functionality do:

+    pip install pydna[gel,download,express,gui]

+Remove options inside the square brackets as required, but be sure not to leave spaces as pip will not recognize the options.
+See below under "Optional dependencies".

 ### Windows:

 You should be able to pip install pydna from the Windows terminal as biopython now can be installed with pip as well.

     C:\> pip install pydna

 By default python and pip are not on the PATH.
 You can re-install Python and select this option during installation, or give the full path for pip.
 Try something like this, depending on where your copy of Python is installed:

     C:\Python37\Scripts\pip install pydna

-### Installing requirements

-If you want to install requirements before installing pydna, you can do:

-	pip install -r requirements.txt

-And for the optional requirements:

-	pip install -r requirements_optional.txt

-For testing:

-	pip install -r requirements_test.txt

-or

-	conda install --file requirements.txt

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)